LocaleChoiceParisLe Marais

 Getting around

-Walk everywhere—Le Marais is compact and pedestrian-friendly; metro (lines 1, 4, 8) connects to other neighbourhoods.
+Walk everywhere—Le Marais is compact, with narrow charming streets; metro (lines 1, 8) for longer trips.

 🗺